Huotes/CommitMaker/README.md

 If you give someone a program... you will frustrate them for a day; if you teach them how to program... you will frustrate them for a lifetime.

 Chuck Norris doesn't see dead people.
 He makes people dead.

+Simply by pulling on both ends, Chuck Norris can stretch diamonds back into coal.